Australia and Brunei

-- Place all liquid, aerosol and gels that are in a container not larger than 100 ml in a re-sealable plastic bag that can be bought in any supermarket.
+- Place all liquid, aerosol and gels that are in a container no larger than 100 ml in a re-sealable plastic bag that can be bought in any supermarket.
 The total content of this bag should not exceed 1 litre.
-(Only one bag of LAGs is allowed per passenger).
+Only one bag of LAGs is allowed per passenger.

-- Any LAGs in a container larger than 100 ml should be placed in your check-in luggage or should be left behind.
+- Any LAGs in a container larger than 100 ml should be placed in your check-in luggage or left behind.

-- Surrender any liquid, aerosol and gels that do not conform to the 100 ml volume container restriction and those that exceeds the limit for each LAGs bag.
+- Surrender any liquid, aerosol and gels that do not conform to the 100 ml volume container restriction and those that exceed the limit for each LAGs bag.

-- Present proof of need for medicine, such as prescriptions to the security screening staff.
+- If applicable, present proof of need for medicine, such as prescriptions, to the security screening staff.

-Effective 31st March 2007, the Indonesian Government shall impose enhanced security measures to limit the amount of liquids, aerosols and gels (LAGs) that can be taken through and international screening point by people who are flying to or from Indonesia.
+The Indonesian Government has imposed enhanced security measures to limit the amount of liquids, aerosols, and gels (LAGs) that can be taken through the international screening point by people who are flying to or from Indonesia.